All Episodes

 Oh, I got it.

-She uh the woman has it all.
+The woman has it all.

-She has an extraordinarily great conversational.
+She is an extraordinarily great conversationalist.

-She had uh an unmistakable presence.
+She had an unmistakable presence.

 Her beauty was unique.

-The lot uh the combination of of uh just pure beauty and glamour, and the girl can sing.
+The combination of just pure beauty and glamour.

-Uh her dad was very nice, he did shake everybody's hands, big smile on his face.
+He did shake everybody's hands, big smile on his face.

 It was a big night for them.

-They gotta be, and I told them both, you've got to be so proud of uh of your daughter.
+They got to be, and I told them both, you got to be so proud of your daughter because this is not an easy thing to accomplish.

 It is not easy at all.

-Yet over the course of the past ten years, the previous administration and previous Congresses created an expensive new drug program, passed massive tax cuts for the wealthy, and funded two wars without paying for any of it, all of which was compounded by recession and by rising health care costs.
+Yet over the course of the past 10 years, the previous administration and previous Congresses created an expensive new drug program, passed massive tax cuts for the wealthy, and funded two wars without paying for any of it, all of which was compounded by recession and by rising health care costs.

 That is a lie.